sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/macros_pipelines.rst

    * - ${fire.macros.ds_add(ds, days)}
      - Returns the date, where (days as +1 or -1) ahead or behind from the current Date
    * - ${fire.macros.ds_format(ds, input_format, output_format)}
-     - Take the date in the default format and returns the date in the specified output format
+     - Takes the date in the default format and returns the date in the specified output format
    * - ${fire.macros.random()}
-     - Generate and Returns a random value during the execution of a job
+     - Generates and Returns a random value during the execution of a job
    * - ${fire.macros.ds_format(ds, offset_unit, output_format, offset_value)}
      - Formats a given date (ds), adjusts it by a specified number of days or months or years, and returns it in the         desired output format
    * - ${fire.macros.ts_add(ts, days)}